India

 Transport

-Transport is responsible for 12% of India’s energy related CO2 emissions (IEA, 2023a).
-In 2022, India's transport sector consumed 16% of total primary energy but only 1.5% of electricity (IEA, 2023c).
+Transport is responsible for 13% of India’s energy-related CO2 emissions in 2022 (IEA, 2025a), and accounts for 17% of total primary energy consumption (IEA, 2025b).
 The transport sector is dominated by fossil fuels (96% in 2021), mostly oil (93%).
-1.5°C compatible pathways for India show a share of electricity in transport reaching 5% by 2030 and 25-76% by 2050 (Climate Analytics, 2024).

-By 2030, India aims to increase the share of electric vehicle (EV) sales to 30% in private cars, 70% in commercial vehicles, 40% in buses, and 80% in two and three-wheelers (Clean Energy Ministerial, 2019; The Economic Times, 2021).
-At COP26, India signed the 100% EV declaration with a focus on two and three-wheeler auto-rickshaws.
-The government plans to mandate all two-wheelers to be electric by 2026, ahead of the timeline set at COP26 (Pnadya, 2022).
+At COP26, India signed the 100% EV declaration, aiming to increase the share of electric vehicle (EV) sales penetration to 30% in private cars, 70% in commercial vehicles, 40% in buses, and 80% in two- and three-wheelers by 2030 (Clean Energy Ministerial, 2019; The Economic Times, 2021).

 Railways and waterways

-The Maritime India Vision 2030 outlines a target for Indian ports to reduce carbon emissions by 30% of per tonne of cargo handled by 2030 (Ministry of Ports Shipping and Waterways, 2021).
+The Maritime India Vision 2030 outlines a target for Indian ports to reduce carbon emissions by 30% of per tonne of cargo handled by 2030 and 70% by 2047 (Ministry of Ports Shipping and Waterways, 2021).
 In November 2022, the National Centre of Excellence for Green Port & Shipping was launched.
 It is tasked with providing policy and regulatory support to the Ministry of Ports, Shipping and Waterways to develop a regulatory framework and roadmap to foster carbon neutrality and circular economy in India’s shipping sector (Press Information Bureau, 2022b).

 Buildings